 Clear the area around your air conditioner.

-Hurricane force winds can do a lot of damage but so can a wheelbarrow that has been launched into your air conditioner.
+Hurricane force winds can do a lot of damage but so can a rake that has been launched into your air conditioner.
 As long as it’s still safe to be outside, make sure you clear the immediate area surrounding your air conditioner.
 This means furniture, tools, toys, and any other number of things that could turn into a projectile in unstable weather.
 Anything that could get thrown into your air conditioner (or your home, for that matter) should be moved to a safer place and secured there.